 The unadjusted odds of recurrence or revision was higher in patients with OCP diagnosis than in those with no OCP diagnosis, but this result was not significant (unadjusted odds ratio (OR) 2.66, 95% confidence interval (CI) 0.92-7.69, p = 0.07).
 There was also no significant effect of OCP diagnosis when controlling for age, sex, ophthalmologic steroids, non-steroidal ophthalmic immunosuppression, and entropion repair approach (adjusted OR: 2.43, 95% CI: 0.75-7.87).
 Age at first repair was positively associated with revision or recurrence (p = 0.026).
 The use of ophthalmic steroids decreased the odds of recurrence or revision (OR: 0.27 95% CI: 0.07-0.96, p = 0.045).
 Mean follow-up time based on last oculoplastics notes was 83 weeks (SD = 67) and 50 weeks (SD = 70) for OCP and non-OCP patients, respectively.

-Ocular cicatricial pemphigoid is a chronic autoimmune inflammatory condition causing recurrent blistering and inflammation and subsequent scarring of the ocular surface that can potentially lead to blindness .
-Among the many ophthalmic manifestations found in OCP, cicatricial entropion can form as the posterior lamella of the eyelid scars and contracts causing the lid to turn inward .
+Ocular cicatricial pemphigoid is a chronic autoimmune inflammatory condition causing recurrent blistering and inflammation with subsequent scarring of the ocular surface that can potentially lead to blindness .
+Among the many ophthalmic manifestations found in OCP, cicatricial entropion can form as the posterior lamella of the eyelid scars and contracts causing the eyelid to turn inward .
 The entropion ought to be repaired in order to prevent further corneal damage from the continuous ocular surface irritation, as well as to improve patient comfort.
 It is generally accepted in OCP patients that surgery should ideally be attempted when the inflammation is controlled, in order to prevent potential disease exacerbation triggered by post-surgical inflammation [1,10,11].
 However, to our knowledge the success rate of surgical repair of cicatricial entropion secondary to OCP, whether adequately controlled with systemic medication or not, has not been previously compared to the results of repair of cicatricial entropion secondary to other etiologies.
 Thus, this study aimed to examine the results of entropion repair in the two populations, and to determine whether patients with cicatricial entropion secondary to OCP had a recurrence or required a revision more frequently than those with cicatricial entropion secondary to another etiology.